 All he wanted was to have a quiet resort in the forest where he could finally try those fabled magic mushrooms.
 As a successful Vancouver lawyer, with a straight-laced aerobatic pilot of a wife, Bram knows he has to work into it slowly and carefully.
 With the reluctant help of a destitute Downtown Eastsider, he sets up his private resort “for the benefit of clients to de-stress after a difficult court case”.
 The local cop and his buddies have a different idea.
 Does Bram ever have a chance to drink some tea?

 David Uhde is an elite spy.
 His fellow workers think of him, rightly, as a dickhead.
 After getting beat up yet again – by some punk teenager in Ramallah, no less – he wants out.
 His boss finally obtains special permission to offer David Protocol Omega – the last option.

 This takes him to a place he finds worse than the hazards of Palestine.
 Detroit.
 He gets beat up again.
 And again.

 Escaping from the fun world of capitalism, David thinks if you can’t beat them, join them.
 So he insinuates himself into a local gang.
 However, his spy instincts, and a blossoming love interest, put David at odds with his forced dark side.
 He uncovers a wide-ranging plot to assassinate a large number of leaders from a secret capitalist group.
 Saving the local victim puts him and his girlfriend, with the wounded victim, into a small plane flying at night to Toronto.

-If you would care to purchase either of these scripts, for your personal reading enjoyment only, they are $16 CDN each, plus shipping of $6.
+If you would care to purchase either of these scripts, for your personal reading enjoyment only, they are $16 CDN each, plus shipping: